lite-4846/CI-CD-Demo/docs/docs/cicd/jenkins/architecture.md

 sidebar_position: 2
 ---

-The Jenkins setup for IRIS-Instant involves multiple coordinated components:
+The Jenkins setup for Any Project involves multiple coordinated components:

 ```plaintext
 +---------------------+